Software applications regularly need access to data from other services on behalf of their users.

 Here’s a diagram of the “implicit” OAuth flow.
 The official OAuth terms for different actors in the process are in purple:

-Today, it’s safer to go with a more secure update to OAuth called PKCE (often pronounced “pixie”).
-Originally intended to enhance OAuth security for mobile applications, it can provide those extra security benefits to all clients using this updated protocol.
+Today, it’s safer to go with a more secure update to OAuth called PKCE (often pronounced “pixie”) and the Authorization Code grant.
+Originally intended to enhance OAuth security for mobile applications, this combination provides extra security benefits to all clients using this updated protocol.

 Authentication vs. Authorization